 Of course, you can also test out your investigative chops and browse the internet for the best driving instructors in your area.
 If you take this approach, we’d recommend you check customer reviews carefully.
 Then, cross-check any instructors you find against the DVSA’s database.
 Another good option for making sure you’re learning with qualified instructors is to use a driving school.
 As with any any other service you pay for, however, you’ll want to make sure you’re not wasting your money on a low quality service.
 And that’s where PassMeFast comes in!

 PassMeFast is a crash course provider that covers a range of areas across the UK.
-We’d be nowhere, however, without our fleet of DVSA-approved instructors.
-Yep, that’s right —we only use instructors who are fully qualified.
-If you hate the idea of having to check your instructor is DVSA-approved yourself, you’re in luck—we do it as soon as an instructor joins our school.
-If you’re learning with a PassMeFast instructor then it’s guaranteed that they’ve gone through the gruelling tests and training required to become an ADI.
+We’d be nowhere, however, without our fleet of instructors.
+If you hate the idea of having to check your instructor is legal and above-board, you’re in luck—we do it as soon as an instructor joins our school.
+If you’re learning with a PassMeFast instructor then it’s guaranteed that they’ve gone through the gruelling tests and training required to become an instructor.

 With bags of experience under their belts, PassMeFast instructors are able to cater their teaching approach to each individual learner.
 And with exceptional knowledge of the local roads, they’re able to help learners get to know the roads around their chosen test centre like the back of their hands—making the driving test a breeze!